 How we ranked these

 We built Slyce.
-Slyce is on this list because the spend-to-own mechanic works for any user and the zero-subscription / custodial / Trump Account combination fits a lot of women's life-stage profiles cleanly.
-We're honest that "for women" isn't a feature — it's a marketing claim.
+Slyce is on this list because the spend-to-own mechanic works for any user — owning the brands you shop at, automatically.
+We're honest that "for women" isn't a feature — it's a marketing claim — and that Slyce's edge is the mechanic and matching, not a gender angle.
 We name where each app actually fits.

 Criteria, in order:

-• Match to common woman-specific life stages.
-Career interruption, custodial setup, longer-horizon retirement planning.
+- Match to common life stages.
+Career interruption, longer-horizon retirement planning, account-type needs.

 2. Ellevest — explicitly women-focused robo-advisor